SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 In computational parameter optimisation, it is standard to try to minimise, rather than maximise, the values of a function within a given parameter space.
 As we have highlighted the usefulness of maximum likelihood estimation, it is useful to quickly adapt this to the computational workflow.
 This is very easily achieved by simply attempting to minimise the *negative* log likelihood of a model.

 As mentioned in [least squares regression](#Least-squares-regression), it is preferable to find, or approximately find, the global optimal parameters, two methods for which are differential evolution <d-cite key="diffEvo"></d-cite> and dual annealing <d-cite key="dualAnnealing"></d-cite>.
-These global optimisation methods are accessed through the $scipy.optimise$ python package <d-cite key="scipy"></d-cite>.
+These global optimisation methods are accessed through the `scipy.optimise` python package <d-cite key="scipy"></d-cite>.

 Differential evolution takes inspiration from evolutionary science, and attempts to optimise a problem through iterative improvements to some metaheuristic, such as the log likelihood, of the solution.
 This is specifically achieved by initialising some large set of "agents", each with random starting parameters, and allowing them to converge to the global solution.